bitfyre/Fast-Prototyping/FastPrototyping.markdown

 - CSS Authoring Framework built on top of Sass
 - Integrates with most Ruby web framworks
 - Simplifies CSS3 authoring (no more typing, -webkit, -moz, -ms, -o, etc.)
-- Has a variety of CSS grid frameworks ported ass extensions
+- Has a variety of CSS grid frameworks ported as extensions
   * Blueprint (Default)
   * 960gs
   * YUI
   * HTML 5 Boilerplate
 - Even has a custom frameworks built specifically on Compass
   * Susy (one of my favorites)
-- Also has a number of Extensions
+- Also has a number of other Utility Extensions
   * Compass Colors
   * Fancy Buttons